RevenueHunt/docs/docs/reference/quiz-builder.md

 **Edit** - Opens the [Quiz Builder](#quiz-builder-1) section of the Quiz Builder.

-**Connect** - Opens the [Connect](#connect) section fo the Quiz Builder.
+**Connect** - Opens the [Connect](#connect) section of the Quiz Builder.
 This is where you'll integrate the quiz with other tools like Klaviyo or Google Analytics.

 **Share** - Opens the [Share](#share) section of the Quiz Builder.
 This is where you'll choose how to publish the quiz on your website or share it.